jlperona/jlperona-github-io/_projects/bart-passenger-heatmap.md

 After I had the data, I wrote the code to parse the data in plain R, then the code to render the data as a heatmap using Shiny and *leaflet*.
 For more details on the technical aspects of the project, see [this RMarkdown document in the repository](https://github.com/jlperona/bart-passenger-heatmap/blob/master/bart-passenger-heatmap.Rmd).

+You can find a hosted version of this project on [shinyapps.io](https://jlperona.shinyapps.io/bart-passenger-heatmap/).
-This project is open-source and available on GitHub at [jlperona/bart-passenger-heatmap](https://github.com/jlperona/bart-passenger-heatmap).
+All code is open-source and available on GitHub at [jlperona/bart-passenger-heatmap](https://github.com/jlperona/bart-passenger-heatmap).
 Both it and its predecessor are licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Gallery